CyniaAI/CyniaAgents/COMPONENT_DEVELOPMENT.md

 For single-file components, declare any extra libraries in a ``requirements`` list on your component class.
 Larger components that live inside a directory should instead provide a ``requirements.txt`` file in that folder.
 This allows the framework to statically read missing dependencies even if the module fails to import.

-Missing packages can be installed directly from the Component Center via the **Install requirements** button.
-Components that fail to load because their dependencies are missing still appear in the list but remain inactive until the requirements are installed and the Streamlit service is restarted.

 ## Adding Configuration Items

 Components can expose custom configuration values which are stored in the project's `.env` file.
 Use `config.register_config_item()` to define a new key, description and input type: